-Whether you want to ski-in and ski-out or are looking for the best family hotel pool in the village, the resort community of Whistler, British Columbia, has accommodation options for every family’s taste and budget.
-Our family has stayed in many of Whistler’s most fabulous hotel properties, and each one has its own charm and advantages.
-Here are the best Whistler hotels for families to stay and play will help you enjoy plan a fabulous alpine holiday in British Columbia, whether visiting Whistler in winter, fall or summer.
+The resort community of Whistler, British Columbia, has accommodation options for every family’s taste and budget, whether you want a ski-in and ski-out condo or are looking for the best family hotel pool in the village.
+We’ve stayed in many of Whistler’s most fabulous hotel properties, and each one has its own charm and advantages.
+Our list of the 8 best Whistler hotels for families to stay and play will help you enjoy plan a fabulous alpine holiday in British Columbia, whether visiting Whistler in winter, fall or summer.

 The Best Whistler Hotels for Families

 Use the map below to search for hotel and short-term rental options

 The Pan Pacific Whistler Village Centre is one of our favorite hotels in Whistler for families.
 Pan Pacific has two hotel properties in Whistler (the other hotel is the Pan Pacific Whistler Mountainside), but Whistler Village Centre is slightly off of the main stage, and therefore a bit quieter.
 With large, family-sized suites that include a full kitchen, dining area and spacious rooms for kids and gear, this is a great boutique hotel for families in Whistler.

 The Village Centre is the only hotel in the village that includes a full, hot European Breakfast for all guests.
 Served between 7-10 AM, the breakfast buffet is outstanding, featuring baked goods, hot and cold items, drinks, juices, fruit and yoghurt.
 Beginning the day at the brekkie buffet is the perfect start to any successful ski day, especially when they serve maple syrup whipped cream – it’s to die for delicious!